Jason5Lee/rslide/README.md

 ### Page List File

 This file contains a list of the pathes of the `html` files of the pages, absolute or relative to this list file, line by line.

+Note that the html file should contain a partial inner html, which will be put in the element `mainHtml` of the template page.

 Pages listed in the file support reloading.
 The change of a page will take effect when refreshing or switch away and switch back to this page.